junwatu/recipe-nutritional-analysis/blog/README.md

 # Using AI for Recipe Nutrition Analysis

-In this tutorial you will learn how to analyze recipe nutrition using Wolfram and OpenAI in the Node.js platform.
+In this tutorial, you will learn how to analyze recipe nutrition using Wolfram and OpenAI in the Node.js platform.